horaciosystem/currency_api/README.md

 ### currencylayer - 3rd part API
 > This project consumes exchange rates from ```currencylayer``` API.
 Reliable Exchange Rates & Currency Conversion for your Business.
-Real-time JSON API for 168 World Currencies https://currencylayer.com/
+Real-time JSON API for 168 World Currencies https://currencylayer.com/.

 **This projects uses a free account, for that reason, some features were not implemented.
-Like change the default currency and Conversion from another Currencies.**
+Like change the default currency and conversion from another currencies.**

 ## Tests